 Well, that’s just the tip of Japanese gameshow iceberg.

-From eating chocolate covered shoes, to jumping through stupidly awkward holes in a wall, Japanese gameshows are by far the stupidest and funniest things shown on TV.
+From eating chocolate-covered shoes to jumping through stupidly awkward holes in a wall, Japanese game shows are by far the stupidest and funniest things shown on TV.

-My personal favourite is slippery stairs which is why I’ve chosen to use it in this example, but have a little click down the YouTube rabbit hole (or take a look at this article I wrote about Japanese game shows) and I’m sure you’ll find the rest of them.
+My personal favorite is slippery stairs which is why I’ve chosen to use it in this example, but have a little click down the YouTube rabbit hole (or take a look at this article I wrote about Japanese game shows) and I’m sure you’ll find the rest of them.

 Painful is an understatement!

 22. They fix broken pottery with gold

 Kintsugi is a repair process used in Japan to join broken pottery back together.